Marseille Observatory

 Marseille Observatory (Observatoire de Marseille) is an astronomical observatory located in Marseille, France, with a history that goes back to the early 18th century.
 In its 1877 incarnation, it was the discovery site of a group of galaxies known as Stephan's Quintet, discovered by its director Édouard Stephan.
 Marseille Observatory is now run as a joint research unit by Aix-Marseille University and the French National Center for Scientific Research (CNRS).

-The old Palais Longchamps facilities are a noted tourist attraction in Marseille, and a planetarium was also added in 2001.
+The old Palais Longchamp facilities are a noted tourist attraction in Marseille, and a planetarium was also added in 2001.
 One of the noted exhibits is the Foucault glass-mirror telescope, and various items from centuries of astronomical activities.

 Foucault's telescope is a noted historical example because it was the forerunner of the modern style of big reflecting telescopes which use a minute layer of metal on a figured piece of glass.
 Before this, the main technology was to make the whole mirror of metal, and it would really be another half-century before silvered glass mirrors really caught on for astronomy.
 A major change in the 20th century was to shift from using solution to coat the glass with silver to using a vapor deposition process.